 - Children between four and seven years old must use a forward-facing CRS or booster seat

 - Children between seven and 16 years old must use a booster seat with a properly fastened lap or sash seatbelt or child-safety harness

 When driving, your primary concern should be safety—always.
 When driving with children in tow, this becomes all the more important.
-Investing in a god car insurance plan is also a must if you want to protect yourself from the inconveniences of road accidents and other mishaps.
-Compare car insurance plans with GoBear today and see which one is ideal for you and your passengers.
+Investing in a good car insurance plan is also a must if you want to protect yourself from the inconveniences of road accidents and other mishaps.
+Compare car insurance plans with GoBear today on gobear.com/ph/car-insurance and see which one is ideal for you and your passengers.